 9.30 Scheme of arrangement

 Scheme of Arrangement are events usually composed of a consent component which, in case of approval by a given percentage of shareholders makes the restructuring of the instrument mandatory to all holders.
-Due to their complexity, these events can contain a large set of options and can require the usage of narrative information to detail the conditions of each option.
+Due to their complexity, these events can contain a large set of options and might require the usage of additional narrative information to detail the conditions and outturn of each option.

-As this event type results in the exchange of securities, it must be announced with the event type EXOF (Exchange).
-In order to identify it relates to a scheme of arrangement, the announcement must contain the Additional Business Process code “Scheme/Plan of Arrangement” [MT564 – Seq.
-D - :22F::ADDB//SCHM <> seev.031 & seev.035 – D / AdditionalBusinessProcessIndicator / Code / SCHM]
+As this kind of event frequently results in the exchange of securities, it is recommended to announce it with the event type EXOF (Exchange).
+The use of the Additional Business Process code “Scheme/Plan of Arrangement” [MT564 – Seq.
+D - :22F::ADDB//SCHM <> seev.031 & seev.035 – D / AdditionalBusinessProcessIndicator / Code / SCHM] is recommended to differentiate such events from other (normal?/plain vanilla?) exchange events.